dhana2k14/Sentiment_analysis_report_automation/reports/Readme.md

 ## Data Preparation
 ----

-This folder contains set of Jupyter Notebooks for categories prediction using [Text Classification](src/absa_sentence_classifier) models trained in earlier steps and prepare the source data in order for executing YAML file as a next step.
+This folder contains set of Jupyter Notebooks for categories prediction using [Text Classification](src/absa_sentence_classifier) models trained in our earlier steps and prepare the source data in order for executing YAML file as our next step.

 |Notebook|Environment|Description|